kashing1999/notes/AI.md

     #### Data-Driven Search
     - Starts from an initial state and uses actions that are allowed to move forward until a goal is reached.
 AKA forward chaining
     - Goal is not clear or hard to formulate precisely
+    - Many possible goals
     - All or most of the data given in the initial problem statement
-    - Large number of potential goals
     #### Goal-Driven Search
     - Starts at the goal and work back torwards a start state by seeing what moves could have led to the goal state.
 AKA backward chaining
     - Goal can be clearly and easily formulated, example: Finding exit path from a maze, medical diagnosis
-    - Problem data are not given but must be acquired by problem solver
+    - Problem data are not given but must be acquired by algorithm

 - Both search the same state space and produce same result, however order and actual number of states searched can be different

 ## Uniform Cost Search
-- BFS will find the optimal (shallowest) solution provided all step costs are equal
+- Breadth-first search will find the optimal (shallowest) solution provided all step costs are equal
 - For other cases, Uniform Cost Search (a variant of Dijkstra's Algorithm for graph search) can be used to find the cheapest solution provided that the path cost grows monotonically (i.e. never decreases as one proceeds along the path)
 - Instead of expanding the shallowest node, Uniform Cost Search works by expanding the node n with the lowest path cost on the fringe
-- Similar to BFS except that it sorts the nodes in the fringe according to the cost of the node, where cost is the path cost, `g(n)`
+- Similar to BFS except that it sorts the nodes in the fringe according to the path cost from the start node to current node, `g(n)`
 - Expands nodes until the queue's cheapest node is a goal node

 ## Tree Search Algorithm